pkncoder/DnDMonsterFightV3/dndmonsterfight/README.md

 - [ ] And basically the same for player / enemy parties (shoving them in a array like thing and using an index / enum like thing to choose which one to do magic with)
 - [ ] Re-write GetHelperMethods.GetArmor() & GetHelperMethods.GetWeapon() to use better input validation
 - [ ] Don't allow name overlaps for Parties or characters
-- [ ] Update / make better querries & just output in general

-### New code

-- [ ] A menu class to hold the outputed text in the terminal and makes it more intuitive on how / when the terminal has to clear

 ### Always Alive

 - Error testing on CRACK
 - Updating comments to be true after re-writes & to have java docs
+- New text output to make it more intuitive for the user